ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-morelikethis.dotnet.markdown

 # Session : How to use MoreLikeThis?

-`MoreLikeThis` is available through query extension methods and will return documents similar to the provided input.
+`MoreLikeThis` is available through query extension methods and will return similar documents according to the provided criteria and options.

 ## Syntax